 You will face disappointment today.
 I will too.
-Honestly, when these frustrations and discouragements come barging in as unwelcome guests, the promise of God’s presence with us often feels thin.
+When these frustrations shove their way in as unwelcome guests, the promise of God’s presence with us often feels thin.
+That’s just what Gideon thought.

-Frequently, we respond to these disappointments like Gideon did:
+Frequently, we respond to these disappointments like Gideon did while at Ophrah:

 If the LORD is with us, why has all this happened to us?
 (Judg.
 6:13).